wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **Q:**&ensp;The new just looks at the old.
 It is neither friendly nor inimical.
 It just accepts the old self along with everything else.
-It does not deny its beïng, but does not accept its value and validity.
+It does not deny its being, but does not accept its value and validity.

 **M:**&ensp;The new is the total denial of the old.
 The permissive new is not really new.